-Appendix E includes a list of key local documents and tools to help applicants and assessors understand context in Wiltshire.
+Appendix E includes a list of key local documents and tools to help applicants and assessors understand context in Wiltshire

-2.2 Process: design information must be submitted for all major projects.
+2.2 Process: design information expected for all major projects.

-2.2.1 Where required, a Design and Access Statement (DAS) must explain the design principles and concepts that have been applied to the development.
-It must also demonstrate how the proposed development's context has influenced the design.
-The DAS must explain the applicant's approach to access and how relevant Local Plan policies have been taken into account, any consultation undertaken in relation to access issues and how the outcome of this consultation has informed the proposed development.
-Applicants must also explain how any specific issues which might affect access to the proposed development have been addressed.
+2.2.1 A Design and Access Statement (DAS) needs to explain the design principles and concepts that have been applied to the development.
+It should also demonstrate how the proposed development's context has influenced the design.
+The DAS should explain the applicant's approach to access and how relevant Local Plan policies have been taken into account, any consultation undertaken in relation to access issues and how the outcome of this consultation has informed the proposed development.
+Applicants should also explain how any specific issues which might affect access to the proposed development have been addressed.